 What makes Galle even more special is the Galle Fort, which is a UNESCO World Heritage site since 1988.
-If architecture, colour and texture are your things, Galle will definitely engulf you with its beauty.
+If architecture, color, and texture are your things, Galle will definitely engulf you with its beauty.

 Also known as the Gateway to the South, Galle was dominated by the Dutch 300 years ago.
 The Galle Fort and the area surrounding it still have a European charm that is untouched.
-The structures present in the old part of the little town are those built in 1663 by the Dutch.
+The structures present in the old part of the little town are those built-in 1663 by the Dutch.
 Over the years, some of the buildings were revamped and converted into villas, restaurants, boutiques.
 The development of this quaint, Old Dutch town made it a popular tourist attraction.

 Every year, tourists from all around the world flock to Galle to witness its sheer beauty and peace.
 The best thing to do in Galle is to just walk/wander around the town.
 It’s a treat to the eyes.
-Of course, they have colourful tuk-tuks too.
+Of course, they have colorful tuk-tuks too.
 You can always hop on a joy ride or just take a picture against it.

 Galle is located in the Southern Province of Sri Lanka.
 Getting there is fairly easy.
 Also, Galle is a rather well-developed town and has train stations, bus stops and post offices.